EverythingIsCTF/picoCTF2025_writeup/crypto/broken_rsa/solution.md

 cyphertext: 15424440168528358995286123614851011350015209432001800630444797091190078867982876803870765184208807547755974974623583704791108443351513009891970935033143305
 ```

-The security of RSA depends on the difficulty of factoring $ N = p \cdot q $
+The security of RSA depends on the difficulty of factoring $N = p \cdot q$
 into its two prime factors.

 Observing that N is even, we can infer that one of the primes is 2—a perfect match for the challenge title!